 The Amendment did not alter the cost-sharing methodology under the BMS Collaboration Agreement.
 The parties share development costs based on each party's relative ownership interest in the compounds included in the regimen.
-For example, we share clinical development costs for bempegaldesleukin in combination with Opdivo®, BMS 67.5% and Nektar 32.5%.
+For example, we share clinical development costs for bempegaldesleukin in combination with Opdivo[®], BMS 67.5% and Nektar 32.5%.
 For costs of manufacturing bempegaldesleukin, however, BMS is responsible for 35% and Nektar is responsible for 65% of costs.
-BMS supplies Opdivo® free of charge.
+BMS supplies Opdivo[®] free of charge.
 We also share commercialization related costs, 35% BMS and 65% Nektar, which we present in general and administrative expense.
 Our share of development costs is limited to an annual cap of \$125.0 million.
-To the extent this annual cap is exceeded, we will recognize our full share of the research and development expense and BMS will reimburse us for the amount over the annual cap which will be recorded as a contingent liability.
+To the extent this annual cap is exceeded, we will recognize our full share of the research and development expense and BMS will reimburse us for the annual core which will be recorded as a contingent liability.
 This contingent liability will be paid to BMS only if bempegaldesleukin is approved and solely by reducing a portion of our share of net profits following the first commercial sale of bempegaldesleukin.

-The BMS Collaboration Agreement entitles Nektar to receive up to \$1.455 billion of clinical, regulatory and commercial launch milestones, \$650.0 million of which are associated with approval and launch of bempegaldesleukin in its first indication in the U.S., EU and Japan (subject to \$100.0 million in creditable milestone payments).
+The BMS Collaboration Agreement entitles Nektar to receive up to \$1.455 billion of clinical, regulatory and commercial launch milestones.
+These milestones include development milestones of a \$25.0 million non-refundable, creditable milestone payment following the achievement of the first-patient, first-visit milestone in the registrational muscle-invasive bladder cancer trial (achieved in January 2020) and a \$25.0 million non-refundable, non-creditable milestone payment following the achievement of the first-patient, first-visit milestone in the registrational adjuvant melanoma trial.
+Of the remaining milestones, \$625.0 million are associated with the approval and alaunch of bempegaldesleukin in its first indication in the U.S., EU and Japan (which reflects the reduction for the \$25.0 million nonrefundable, creditable milestone for the first visit in the muscle-invasive bladder cancer trial that BMS paid to us in March 2020).
 As a result, whether and when bempegaldesleukin is approved in any indication will have a significant impact on our future results of operations and financial condition.